flybywiresim/docs/docs/pilots-corner/advanced-guides/data-management.md

     ![simBrief Datafile Download](../assets/advanced-guides/stored-coroutes/simbrief-datafile-download.png){loading=lazy}

 - Save the simBrief XML Datafile to this folder:<br/>`<YOUR_COMMUNITY_FOLDER>\flybywire-aircraft-a320-neo\resources\coroutes`
 - Rename the simBrief XML Datafile to any name with maximal 9 characters.
-E.g. `EDDSEKCH.xml`
+E.g. the airport's IATA codes `STRCPH1.xml`

 ### Using a Stored Company Route